Five plumbing training courses to expand your skillset and career

 Last year saw a major surge in home improvement in the UK, with homeowners investing in loft extensions and kitchen and bathroom renovations.
 Research by GoodMove found that 48% of households carried out home improvements last year, spending an average of £1,640.
 This presents an opportunity for plumbing and heating installers.

 Whether you are a newbie to bathroom renovations, or would like to brush up on the latest trends , the Access Training course will give you all the skills and knowledge you need to design and install bathroom suites.
-It covers how to fit bathroom interiors, selecting the resources you’ll need and how to produce supply and waste pipework.
+This plumbing training course covers how to fit bathroom interiors, selecting the resources you’ll need and how to produce supply and waste pipework.

 5. APHC Legionella Cold Water Safety